hargunsiingh/elderly-fall-detection/README.md

 # Fall Detection System for Elderly Care

-Resume-aligned elderly fall detection project using Raspberry Pi and IMU sensor data.
+elderly fall detection project using Raspberry Pi and IMU sensor data.
 The system processes accelerometer and gyroscope readings, extracts motion features in real time, trains a machine-learning model, and raises alerts when a fall-like event is detected.

 This project matches the resume entry: